Our skin is the most apparent indication of our age.

 Prolonged sunlight exposure over the years, especially sans sunblock or sunscreen application, can also take its toll on your skin, increasing skin discoloration and age spots to mention a few.

-The good news is that there are easy, and mostly economical, fixes you can do to delay your skin’s aging process and even make you feel better and look younger.
+The good news is that there are easy, dermatologist-approved skin care tips to delay your skin’s aging process and help you feel and look younger.

 Here are skincare recommendations from the American Academy of Dermatology or AAD for when you’re in your 60s or 70s: